-In 1954 Prescott Junior High (somewhere in time it was changed?) was condemned for being unsafe and a hazard to the students.
-At that time there was no money in the budget to replaced it.
+In 1954 Prescott Junior High (somewhere in time it was changed?) was condemned for being dangerous and a hazard to the students.
+At that time, there was no money in the budget to replaced it.

 Prescott is located at 920 Campbell St.

 The school has been operating under the name PLACE @ Prescott (Preparatory Literary Academy of Cultural Excellence @ Prescott) since 2006, serving Kindergarten through 5th-grade children